nelsongt/mfiaDLTS2/README.md

 ### Mac

-Sorry, I am unable to help at this time but it will be similar to above.
+I am unable to help at this time but it will be similar to above.
+Instructions can be submitted through the issues or by email.